lc00/wiki-experiment/Learning-Agile.md

 Lean is a mindset, rather than a collection of practices.

+* "Multitasking" is a term people use when they mean "overloaded"
+* "If stupid enters the room, you have a moral duty to shoot it, no matter who's escorting it."
+* Pull systems eliminate constraints

+### Measurements

+* Lean teams use measurements to make sure that everyone is seeing the project and the way their actions impact it in the same way (like lead time).
+* A WIP area chart can help see how quickly software is being delivered.
+  * Track how many stories are in each stage of the process at once
+  * A ribbon getting narrower means more flowed into the stage than out
+  * You can notice trends when a lot of things move together
+  * A solid line means a blockage

+### Waste

+Waste is anything that doesn't actively help you build better software.
+The project manager relentlessly updating plans, binders of specs, people reciting statuses to be copied by a PM into meeting notes no one will look at.

+Seven software wastes:

+* **Partially done work**
+* **Extra processes**: eg. creating a lot of time estimates
+* **Extra features**
+* **Task switching**
+* **Waiting**
+* **Motion**: eg. not sitting together
+* **Defects**

+Every one of these is probably useful for someone, sometime.
+They are waste in terms of building valuable products.

+### Value Stream Mapping

+Map the steps it takes to deliver a minimally marketable feature.
+The line goes up when it's being worked on, and down while waiting for the next step.
+For example:

+* Create requirements document (4 days)
+* 8 days
+* Task breakdown and estimation (6 days)
+* 4 days
+* Create project schedule (3 days)
+* 5 days
+* Review plan and get approval (1 day)
+* 6 days
+* Develop software (12 days)
+* 1/2 day
+* Test software (8 days)
+* 3 days
+* Validate scope is complete (1/2 day)
+* 9 days
+* Deploy (1 day)

+In this, it was 71 days from the time the team started working to when it was deployed.
+Of this, 35.5 were spent waiting.

+### Integrity

+* Perceived integrity: How well a product meets the needs of the person using it
+* Conceptual integrity: How well the features form a single, unified product

+### Options thinking

+What do you have the option (but not the obligation) to do?

+* In scrum, the team is committed to delivering valuable software at the end of a sprint.
+They have the option to do that by delivering specific features, but that can change if the PO pulls them out or if they can't be done-done.
+* There are no "late tasks"- the team can always change the tasks if it helps them develop valuable software
+* Designs are options, not commitments- if you find a better way to do something (a better option), you should take it
+* Decoupled components give you lots of options

+### Set-based development

+Have the team follow several paths simultaneously to build alternatives you can compare.
+You can frequently check-in to see which approach is appearing more promising.
+This can save tons of time speculating.

+### Heroes and Magical Thinking

+Believing that if you set high goals and tight timelines, people will rise to the occasion inevitably creates a hero culture of individuals rather than a cohesive team.
+The manager thinks their team is magical, and they can pile anything on them and it will get done.
+No one looks too closely at the quality of what's being built, how many stop-gaps are being thrown in, or what's being done to the team dynamic.
+All that's recognized is the number of hours, so that's what people start giving.
+Working a lot of hours results in slower delivery, not faster.

+Lean is a mindset for making how the team works more explicit.

+### Lean Values

+* **Eliminate Waste**: Find work you're doing that doesn't directly help create valuable software and eliminate it
+* **Amplify Learning**: Use feedback to improve how you build software
+* **Decide as late as possible**: Make every important decision for your project when you have the most information about it: the last responsible moment.
+* **Deliver as fast as possible**: Understand the cost of delay, and minimize it with pull systems and queues.
+* **Empower the team**: Establish a focused and effective work environment, and build a whole team of energized people
+* **Build integrity in**: Build software that intuitively makes sense to users and which forms a coherent whole
+* **See the whole**: Understand the work that happens on your project, and use the right kind of measurements to make sure you're actually seeing everything clearly.

 ## Kanban, Flow, and Constantly Improving

 ## The Agile Coach

 * Talk to team members separately and try to understand how their perspectives differ across the different roles.